rahulinaction/recipes/README.md

 # Recipes

 A sample react native application which uses the MEALDB API for displaying recipes.
-The application uses a React/Redux architecture for displaying Recipes and individual recipe description
+The application uses a React/Redux architecture for displaying Recipes and individual recipe description.
+The application is moved into a typescript implementation from it's prior javascript implementation

 Libraries Used
 1) react-redux